 The Fig Tree Models Solution-Oriented, Peace Journalism

 The Fig Tree is a form of community journalism that provides an alternative for faiths and nonprofits.
 Through our journalism model, The Fig Tree seeks to help people become media literate, challenge media to be responsible, use new media and model solutions journalism.
-The Fig Tree model uses what is now called in academic circles, “peace journalism,” communicating credibly with diverse people about diverse people and ways they live their faith and values to make a difference.
+The Fig Tree model uses what is now called in academic circles, “peace journalism,” communicating among diverse people about the ways they live their faith and values to make a difference.
 It’s about choosing what and how to report to create opportunities for people to value non-violent, solution-oriented responses to conflict.

 Too often media of faith and nonprofit communities chase after mass media, shifting their message and values to win media attention to reach people not in churches.
 Similarly churches and nonprofits have adopted the business models of secular corporations seeking to be “successful” and win more people into the pews.
 Numbers continue to decline, yet spirituality flourishes.